Maria Martinez: Firing

-Maria Martinez used a firing technique called "reduction firing".
+Martinez used a firing technique called "reduction firing".
 A reducing atmosphere occurs when the air surrounding the pots does not contain enough oxygen to feed the flames.
 This causes a chemical reaction that darkens the clay body.
 The firing process would take many hours in addition to the weeks of preparation beforehand.
 She often was assisted by her husband or children.
 The firing occurred early in the morning on a clear, calm day when wind would not hinder the process.

 First, the pots were placed in the firing pit, and carefully covered with broken pieces of pottery and aluminum sheets or scrap metal.
 In order to allow ventilation to keep the fire burning, small spaces were left uncovered.
 The pit-kiln assembly was then surrounded with cow chips - very dry cow dung - as fuel.
 The chips were placed carefully in order to leave the vents free.
 The goal was to prevent any flame from actually touching the pots, hence the protective metal sheets.
 After covering the kiln with more cow chips, they lit the kindling on all sides to ensure an even distribution of heat.
 They continued to feed the fire with dry cedar wood until it reached the desired temperature of around 1,200 to 1,400 degrees Fahrenheit, depending on the desired look they intended for the batch of pots.
 If the fire continued to burn, the pottery would achieve a red-brown color.
 But in order to make the blackware pottery that Maria was famous for, the fire was smothered with dry, powdered horse dung.
 By doing this, the amount of oxygen within the kiln was greatly reduced, therefore creating a reduction atmosphere that caused the color of the pots to turn black.
 After several hours, Martinez shifted the horse dung to extinguish the fire and bury the pots so they could cool slowly.
 After the pit kiln was cool enough to unload, they carefully removed the pots using a stick if the pots were still hot, or by hand if the pots were cool enough to touch.